State of the art modelling

 International collaboration

 The development of such a rich dataset is computationally intensive with millions of core hours on a supercomputer and many terabytes of data.
 The calculations were carried out in a collective effort with researchers from the Vrije Universiteit Amsterdam, USGS, IHE Delft, and PIK.
 Researchers from KNMI and UK MetOffice provided the climate and sea level rise data.
 Together with Copernicus Climate Change Service (C3S) and Climate Data Store, we have made the full dataset (time series and indicators) openly available.
 “We are very pleased to make this rich dataset freely available” says Kun Yan, project leader at Deltares.
-“The dedicated service at the CDS web portal allows users to select specific points or variables of interest and they will be able to easily retrieve or visualize the data.”
+“The dedicated service at the CDS web portal allows users to select specific points or variables of interest and they will be able to easily retrieve or visualise the data.”

 DOI: 10.24381/cds.6edf04e0